 Writ in Water at Runnymede

 Writ in Water, a major architectural artwork by Mark Wallinger, in collaboration with Studio Octopi, provides a new immersive space for contemplation and reflection at Runnymede, Surrey.
-Writ in Water is open seven days a week from Saturday 16 June 2018 and is free to enter.
+Writ in Water is open seven days a week and is free to enter.

-Over 800 years ago, Runnymede witnessed the feudal barons forcing King John to seal Magna Carta - a founding moment in shaping the basis of common law across the world.
+Over 800 years ago, Magna Carta was sealed on the banks of Runnymede – a founding moment in shaping the basis of common law across the world.

-Writ in Water, commissioned by the National Trust in association with arts producers Situations, celebrates the enduring significance of Magna Carta.
+Writ in Water is a large-scale architectural installation designed by artist Mark Wallinger, commissioned by the National Trust in association with arts producers Situations, which celebrates the enduring significance of Magna Carta.

-Set in the heart of this ancient landscape, Writ in Water reflects upon the founding principles of democracy, and through a meeting of water, sky and light, provides visitors with a space for reflection and contemplation.
+Set in the heart of this ancient landscape, Writ in Water reflects upon the founding principles of democracy and. through a meeting of water, sky and light, offers a space for reflection and contemplation.

-An exterior doorway leads to a simple circular labyrinth, in which the visitor can choose to turn left or right to reach an inner doorway that opens out into a central chamber.
-Here the sky looms through a wide oculus above a pool of water, as reflective as a still font.
+An exterior doorway leads to a simple circular labyrinth, in which you can turn left or right to reach an inner doorway, opening out into a central chamber.
+Here the sky looms through a wide oculus above a pool of water.

 'In Writ in Water, the use of reflection to make the text legible plays against the idea of a law written in stone.
 Magna Carta curtailed this divine right and issued the first secular writ.